 And there could be dozens or hundreds of people who swipe your content and put it on their profiles.

-Recruiters and the employers you’re targeting come across the same content for several candidates they’re considering for the same job.
+What if recruiters and the employers you’re targeting come across the same content for several candidates they’re considering for the same job?
 You’ll all look like thieves, and you’ll all probably be passed over.
 They won’t know who originated the content.
 Nobody wins.

 Another problem is that search engines, in general, penalize for duplicate content.
 I have to assume that the LinkedIn search engine does as well.